-Some sleep behaviour can look like a problem but is actually typical for all children.
-This includes:
+Some sleep behaviour can look like a problem, but it’s typical for all children.
+For example:

-- night terrors, which is when children suddenly get very agitated while deeply asleep – these are normal in children aged 2-12 years
+- Night terrors – this is when children suddenly get very agitated while deeply asleep.
+Night terrors are common in children aged 2-12 years.

-- nightmares, which are bad dreams that can wake children up and and make it hard for them to get back to sleep – these are normal for children of all ages.
+- Nightmares – these are bad dreams that can wake up children and make it hard for them to get back to sleep.
+Nightmares are common for children of all ages.

-Talk to your child’s GP if you’re concerned or your child’s behaviour seems severe.
+Talk to your child’s GP if you’re concerned or your child’s night terrors or nightmares seem severe.

 Autistic children sometimes have more restless sleep than other children.
 In particular, they might be prone to body-rocking, head-rolling and head-banging.
 Although quite common, restless sleep can also be a sign of some less common sleep disorders.
 It’s best to consult your child’s GP if you’re concerned or your child doesn’t respond to settling strategies.

 Some autistic children take medicines that can have side effects that make it harder for them to settle to sleep.
 Speak with your child’s GP to check if this could be a problem for your child.